THE WHITE PAPER: SCIE¶

 1.1 External Reservoir and Timing Context (HSS / Magnetometry)¶

 - Timing handle (The "Soft Gate"): The coherent onset of a negative H-component bay recorded in the Alaska chain (GIMA/Bettles) is used here as a system-level timing handle consistent with a high-conductance current-system change and the onset of regional loading/energization (see Report 15 (Evidence File B: Geomagnetic Synchronization)).
 In commonly shown plots, the first clearly visible downward deflection appears around ~08:20 EDT (~12:20 UTC), consistent with a gradual (“soft gate”) onset rather than a step-change.
-This handle is exogenous context; it is not required to represent a unique switch‑flip moment, and it is not used as a calorimetric proxy for site-delivered energy.
+This handle is exogenous context; it is not required to represent a unique switch‑flip moment, and it is not used as a calorimetric proxy for site-coupled energy.

 - Lead-time (τ): \(\tau\) is a coarse pre-impact lead-time bracket (on the scale of ~half an hour), not a precisely measured constant.
 For sequence bookkeeping it is bracketed from the onset handle (~08:20) through 08:46.

-fminas an HF-absorption proxy) show no anomaly attributable to bulk heater-style overhead modification over the NYC region within the instruments’ sensitivity and geometry.
+- Implementation constraint (observationally bounded): Archival ionospheric diagnostics (GPS TEC; Millstone Hill ionosonde, including \(f_{\text{min}}\) as an HF-absorption proxy) show no anomaly attributable to bulk heater-style overhead modification over the NYC region within the instruments’ sensitivity and geometry.
 Any proposed down-coupling / upper-atmosphere pathway must therefore remain consistent with “no detectable bulk heating/absorption,” or else operate below detection and/or via mechanisms these diagnostics would not register as a gross heating signature.
-The specific hardware identity and link-budget/control description remain open reconstruction requirements (see APPENDIX - Bridge Mechanism Physics, Section J.9.3).
+Hardware identity and the link-budget/control description remain implementation parameters to be bounded (see APPENDIX - Bridge Mechanism Physics, Section J.9.3).

-1.2 Dielectric Lens / Atmospheric Mediation (Erin as circuit element)¶
+1.2 Atmospheric Mediation (Erin as geometry stabilizer)¶

 2. GEO-PHYSICS¶

-THE INTERFEROMETRY GRID (Delivery Geometry)¶
+THE INTERFEROMETRY GRID (Coupling Geometry)¶

 - Geomagnetic Context (Latitude Structure): The Alaska-chain magnetometer traces (e.g., Bettles vs. Kaktovik) show latitude-dependent bay structure across the day, consistent with auroral-oval/electrojet geometry and its time evolution.
 In this dossier these traces are carried as geomagnetic context and timing/structure handles, not as calorimetry or as a standalone proof of spatial confinement to NYC.
 If an NYC-linked confinement/release mechanism were independently established, the later latitude structure (often described as poleward expansion during relaxation) would be compatible with a broader “release” narrative without constituting proof on its own.

-2.1 Active Triangulation (“Invisible Tripod”) — as a reconstruction¶
+2.1 Active Triangulation (“Invisible Tripod”)¶

 To localize dissociation in (x,y,z) while limiting collateral effects, the reconstruction uses three vector roles: